Table of Contents

 - For: Participants in approved exchange visitor programs, including students, researchers, professors, and other categories.

-- Requirements: Requires sponsorship through an exchange program designated by the U.S. Department of State.
+- Requirements: Sponsorship through an exchange program designated by the U.S. Department of State.

 - Duration: Varies based on the program and category.